 That bows to the sun and the stars

 I wrote the following in Karoo Pilgrimage:

 I stand at the foot of the Swartberg Mountains in a timeless landscape of space, silence, the sun, and stars.
 The mountain breeze carries a sense of peace and solitude, which caresses my inner being.
 I feel my anguish and the clawing hand in my solar plexus lifting.
-I wake up in a deep breath that drops to my feet.
-The sapphire blue dome of the sky and the distinctive landscapes merge into the shimmering horizon and somehow, I sense a similarity between things ordinarily thought to be different.
-What appears to be separated, are stacked together in transparencies of colour and textures, conducted by an underlying rich, rumbling baritone sound, falling between higher and lower registers – in a denizen of between spaces that swallows everything whole – an expanding and contracting universe – the continuous play of change, the mountain showing a way.
+I wake up with a deep breath that drops to my feet.
+The sapphire blue dome of the sky and the distinctive landscapes merge into the shimmering horizon, and somehow, I sense a similarity between things ordinarily thought to be different.
+What appears to be separated are stacked together in transparencies of colour and textures, conducted by an underlying rich, rumbling baritone sound, falling between higher and lower registers – in a denizen of between spaces that swallows everything whole – an expanding and contracting universe – the continuous play of change, the mountain showing a way.

 I wander alone through the landscape of the Karoo,

 Following the whimsical trails of wafting, fusing light,

 Playing with the folds and thrusts of the rolling mountains.

 I touch the iron grey soil, blackened under the relentless sun